 We will use anonymised data (you will not be able to be identified by the data) for such purposes as to monitor use of our website, to monitor attendance at events and for equality monitoring.

 The University’s legal basis for processing your personal data in relation to enquiries about the University or attending an Open Day or recruitment event is that we have asked for your consent to contact you again.
 When you make an enquiry to the University, we will respond to your enquiry and also ask whether you wish to receive further communications from us that may help you in your decision to attend university.
-You will always be given the option to opt out from receiving or to unsubscribe from any further communications.
+You will always be given the option in our communications to opt out from receiving, or to unsubscribe from, any further communications.

 The University’s legal basis for processing your personal data in relation to applications to study at the University or to undertake work experience at the University, is that the processing is necessary to enable us to take steps at your request prior to entering into a contract with you to facilitate your study or work experience, or that it is within the University’s legitimate interests to process this data.

 If we collect any special category data from you when processing your application to study at the University, when requesting your information, we will either: